lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 QSS requires the FMU which exports this model to declare in its model description file the dependency of ``der(x)`` on ``y``.
 This allows ``der(x)`` to update when ``y`` changes.
 This information should be encoded in the ``dependencies`` attribute of ``der(x)``.
-However, FMI states on page 61 that ``dependencies`` are optional attribute defining the dependencies of the unknown (directly or indirectly via auxiliary variables) with respect to known.
+However, FMI states on page 61 that ``dependencies`` are optional attributes defining the dependencies of the unknown (directly or indirectly via auxiliary variables) with respect to known.
 For state derivatives and outputs, known variables are